caschkerke/DA-Video-Game-Sales-and-Performance/README.md

 TRANSFORM:

 1)Stream:
-* I used the loc function to get pick out the specific headers that
+* We used the loc function to get pick out the specific headers that
 * Small data cleanup within the region_name column
 * Drop any rows that have data missing (NaN values) >> Clean_df